dstackai/dstack.github.io/docs/index.md

 Typical ML workflows consist of multiple steps, e.g. pre-processing data, training, fine-tuning, validation, etc.

-`dstack` les you to define these steps (in a simple YAML format), and then, run any of them over a pool of remote machines (from your local machine).
+`dstack` les you to define these steps in a simple YAML format, and then, run any of them on any infrastructure of your choice via the CLI.

-### Key components
+Here's the list of key components `dstack` consists of:

 1. `.dstack/workflows.yaml` – you create this file in your project files, and define there all your workflows that you have in your project.
 For every workflow, you may specify the Docker image, the commands to run the workflow, the